AstarNetwork/astar-docs-v3/docs/use/how-to-guides/layer-1/dapp-staking/for-devs/register-dapp.md

 ## Step 1: Native wallet & Verified Smart-contract

-Before you can register your dApp or project, make sure you have :
+Before you can register your dApp or project, make sure to have :

-#### 1. An [Astar Native developer wallet] (/docs/use/how-to-guides/layer-1/manage-wallets/create-wallet) with some tokens to cover gas fee. *No Ledger hardware wallet or EVM wallet.*  **LINK TO UPDATE**
+#### 1. An [Astar Native developer wallet](/docs/use/how-to-guides/layer-1/manage-wallets/create-wallet.md) with some tokens to cover gas fee. *No Ledger hardware wallets or EVM wallets.*

 You can use one of the following wallets: